Summary of clerical sex abuse scandals in Ireland

 The largest number of complaints stemmed from four different Catholic-run institutions.

-Chaired by Sir Anthony Hart, it found found that priests and lay people sexually abused children.
+Chaired by Sir Anthony Hart, it found that priests and lay people sexually abused children.

 Last year, Sir Anthony recommended compensation, a memorial and a public apology to abuse survivors.